JulieMontoya/BCP_design/version_6/README.md

 (which are stored in a trailer record at the end of the parts list) adjusted to suit.

+##  OTHER CHANGES

+The workspace variable `nextwp` is no longer used; instead, a trailing record is added to the routes table with zero length, and the proper offset for the next free byte after the last route.
+This is in preparation for the new wiring list editor.
+Some space has been saved by not having to subtract the waypoints base from the next waypoint address to initialise a route.

+The behaviour of the `VH` command (**V**iewport **H**ome) has been changed subtly.
+It now draws all components and routed tracks.
+The previous behaviour was only to draw components.

 # SIDEWAYS BUILD

 It is possible to run BCP in **MODE 1** on a Model B with at least 16KB